mvqnhu/Coffee-Order-Performance-Dashboard/README.md

 # Coffee Sales Performance Dashboard EXCEL
-🚀This project was built by MS Excel aims to analyze data from F&amp;B company to get insights about sales performance &amp; support Operations &amp; Sales Teams to identify key selling points, items, and consumer behaviors to optimize future profits.
+🚀This project was built by MS Excel aims to analyze data from F&amp;B company to get insights about sales performance

-### Stakeholder challenge:
-Operations & Sales Teams want to identify key selling points, items, and consumer behaviors to optimize future profits.
 ### 🥅Dashboard Goal:
-Identify key sales times, items, and consumer behaviors.
-Provide insights into customer experience based on consumption patterns.
-Propose solutions to improve CX experience from data.
+To gain a clearer view of sales trends, customer behavior, and revenue performance over time – and to turn rows of raw data into smart decisions for the business.

 ### 🧠Design Thinking:
 ![image](https://github.com/user-attachments/assets/7da5ef14-7367-4dfe-9b40-7ad3ab5e4237)